Skip to main content

 Petite-Somme Castle, locally known as Château de Petite-Somme, lies next to a small village by the same name, in the province of Luxembourg in the Wallonia region in Belgium.

-In 1461 Petit-Somme Castle was acquired by the Hamal family, who owned it until 1774.
-After that, several noble families succeeded each other as owners until the castle was acquired by the Favereau family.
+In 1461, Petit-Somme Castle was acquired by the Hamal family, who owned it until 1774.
+Afterward, several noble families succeeded each other as owners until the castle was acquired by the Favereau family.
+Lord Charles de Favereau demolished what had served as the Hamal family residence and rebuilt a brick country home on its foundations.
+Nothing of the original Petit-Somme Castle remains.
+The castle stayed in the Favereau family until 1877.

 Gallery